c-navarroperez/Console-Finances/README.md

 ## Instructions

-To analyse a different set of data please imput the month date and the profit/loss for said month in the [finances.js](https://github.com/c-navarroperez/Console-Finances/blob/main/assets/js/finances.js) file with the following format:
+To analyse a different set of data please input the month date and the profit/loss for said month in the [finances.js](https://github.com/c-navarroperez/Console-Finances/blob/main/assets/js/finances.js) file with the following format:

 ```text
 var finances = [